cloudflare/cloudflare-docs/products/cloudflare-one/src/content/learning/require-gateway.md

 To do that:

 1. Log in to your [Teams dashboard](https://dash.teams.cloudflare.com/) and navigate to **Access > Authentication > Device Posture**.
-2. Select **Gateway** if you’d like to require all traffic to flow through your Gateway instance.
+1. Select **Gateway** if you’d like to require all traffic to flow through your Gateway instance.
 Select **WARP** if you’d like to require all traffic to flow through Cloudflare’s VPN.

 ![Device Posture](../static/require-gateway/device-posture.png)

-You are now ready to start requiring Gateway for your Access applications:
+You are now ready to start requiring Gateway or WARP for your Access applications.

-1. Log in to your **Access** dashboard and open an application’s policy.
+1. On the Teams dashboard, navigate to **Access > Applications**.

+1. Locate the application for which you want to require Gateway or WARP.

+1. Click **Edit**.

-1. In the policy, add an **Include** or **Require** rule with the option *Gateway* selected.
+1. To have an existing policy require Gateway or WARP, click **Edit** for that specific policy.
+Then, and add an **Include** or **Require** rule with the option *Gateway* selected.
 If you'd like to require WARP instead, select *WARP*.

+ To create a new policy requiring Gateway or WARP, click **Add a rule**.
+Then, add an **Include** or **Require** rule with the option *Gateway* selected.
+If you'd like to require WARP instead, select *WARP*.

+1. Click **Save rule**.

-The policy will now check that the Gateway instance, or the WARP client, is running on a user's machine before granting them access to the application.
+Before granting access to the application, your policy will now check that the user is running your organization's Gateway configuration, or the WARP client, on their machine.